 How much chocolate is too much?

-The darker chocolate, like cooking chocolate and dark chocolate, are by far the most toxic with as little as 5-10 grams causing a potentially severe reaction or even death in a small dog.
+The darker chocolate, like cooking chocolate and dark chocolate, is by far the most toxic with as little as 5-10 grams causing a potentially severe reaction or even death in a small dog.
 Even baked goods made with cocoa powder or cocoa nibs can be very hazardous.

 Generally, a larger dog can consume more chocolate than a smaller dog before suffering from any symptoms of poisoning.